emmanuelgjr/2025LLMTop10Mapping/CISControls.md

-# OWASP Top 10 for LLM Applications: Mapping to CIS Controls
+# OWASP Top 10 for LLM Applications 2025 Mapping to CIS Controls

-## Executive Summary

-This document maps the *OWASP Top 10 for LLM Applications 2025* vulnerabilities to the relevant CIS Controls.
+This document maps the [**OWASP Top 10 for LLM Applications 2025**](https://genai.owasp.org/) vulnerabilities to the relevant CIS Controls.
 The goal is to help organizations better understand the security measures required to mitigate risks associated with LLM (Large Language Model) applications.
 By aligning with the CIS Controls framework, organizations can strengthen their security posture and adopt a structured approach to mitigating LLM-related vulnerabilities.

 ---